 The O blood type (usually resulting from the absence of both A and B alleles) is very common around the world.
 About 63% of humans share it.
 Type O is particularly high in frequency among the indigenous populations of Central and South America, where it approaches 100%.
-It also is relatively high among Australian Aborigines and in Western Europe (especially in populations with Celtic ancestors).
-The lowest frequency of O is found in Eastern Europe and Central Asia, where B is common.
+Western Europe The lowest frequency of O is found in Eastern Europe and Central Asia, where B is common.

 |Distribution of the O type blood in native populations of the world|